DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 But there was no sign of voice's owner.

 "Hm?
 What is it, Kai?
-And thee too, Jeanne, Farin?"
+And Jeanne, Farin?"

 Pulling her sleeves, elven shrine maiden titled her head with curiosity.

-"We going back to our tents, ain't we?"
+"We going back to tent site, ain't we?"

 "Yes, indeed...
 But I think I heard someone's voice just now."